All returns are in U.S. dollars, include dividends and

 big stocks of the region.

-The global portfolios use global size breaks, but we use B/M breakpoints
+The developed portfolios use developed size breaks, but we use B/M breakpoints

-for each region to allocate the region's stocks to the global portfolios.
+for each region to allocate the region's stocks to the developed portfolios.

-Similarly, the global ex us portfolios use global ex us size breaks and regional B/M breakpoints.
+Similarly, the developed ex us portfolios use developed ex us size breaks and regional B/M breakpoints.

 The independent 2x3 sorts on size and B/M produce six value-weight